Acute Limb Ischaemia

 Acute limb ischaemia is a surgical emergency.
 Complete arterial occlusion will lead to irreversible tissue damage within 6 hours.
 Early senior surgical support is vital.

 Start the patient on high-flow oxygen and ensure adequate IV access.
-A therapeutic dose heparin or heparin infusion should be initiated as soon as is practical.
+A therapeutic dose heparin or preferably a bolus dose then heparin infusion should be initiated as soon as is practical.

-Prolonged course of heparin may be the most effective non-operative management of acute limb ischemia.
+Conservative management can often be considered those Rutherford 1 and 2a; a prolonged course of heparin may be the most effective non-operative management of acute limb ischaemia.

-Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness.
+Any patient started on conservative management via heparin will need regular assessment to determine its effectiveness through monitoring APPT and clinical review.
 Surgical interventions may be warranted if no significant improvement is seen.

 If the cause is embolic, the options are: